 Free admission for all.
+All events are free.

-Citizens Bank has sponsored the MFA’s MLK Day Open House for more than a decade, celebrating the legacy of Dr. King and allowing the Museum to welcome nearly 100,000 visitors into our galleries for free to enjoy performances, tours, talks, art making, and more.
+There’s an array of vibrant, engaging, and collaborative programs scheduled throughout the day for all ages and abilities, presented in the spirit of Dr. King.
+Citizens Bank has sponsored the MFA’s MLK Day Open House for 17 consecutive years—allowing the Museum to welcome more than 120,000 visitors into our galleries for free to enjoy performances, tours, talks, art making, and more!

 Community Arts Initiative Partner Spotlight

 10 am–5 pm, Shapiro Family Courtyard

 Boston City Singers

-11–11:30 am and 12:30–1 pm | Shapiro Family Courtyard
+11–11:30 am and Noon–12:30 pm, Shapiro Family Courtyard

-1–1:45 and 3:30–4:15 pm | Remis Auditorium
+1–1:45 and 3–3:45 pm, Remis Auditorium

 Tours, Talks, and Walks